 - Whether or not you are at risk because of prenatal alcohol exposure

 - Your general health status

 A lot of social drinkers are also binge drinkers and binge drinkers are at higher risk for blackout because they, by definition, drink too much too quickly.
-The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as “consuming five or more drinks in 2 hours for men, or four or more drinks for women.”
+Binge drinking is consuming five or more drinks in 2 hours for men, or four or more drinks for women.

 Alcohol interferes with the brain’s ability to form new long-term memories.
 It leaves established long-term memories intact and allows you to keep new information in your memory for a short period of time.
 This is because alcohol attacks the hippocampus—a part of your brain that plays the central role in forming new memories for events.
 The more you drink, the more your brain is affected.

 The hippocampus sits in the center of your brain and receives information from many of the other regions of the brain.
 Somehow, the hippocampus connects all of this information together to form new autobiographical memories—memories of what happened to you.
 When you drink, you disrupt the hippocampus’ ability to do so.